thepoison606/webcamcorrection/README.md

 # webcamcorrection

-This is a project to test the transformation of a live webcam signal.
+This is a project to test the perspective transformation of a live webcam signal.